Sylwester2000/Sylwester2000/README.md

-# Hi there, I'm Sylwester 👋
+# Hi there, I'm Sylwester

 ## About Me
-I am a graduate with a Master’s degree in Mathematics, passionate about **data analysis, predictive modeling, and data visualization**.
+I am a graduate with a Master’s degree in Mathematics, passionate about data analysis, predictive modeling, and data visualization.
-I enjoy creating **dashboards, cleaning and analyzing data, building predictive models, and exploring how data can help predict the future**.
+I enjoy creating dashboards, cleaning and analyzing data, building predictive models, and exploring how data can help predict the future.

 Currently, I am expanding my skills in:
 - **Python** (Pandas, NumPy, Matplotlib, Scikit-learn)